kyndryl-open-source/latencyninja/README.md

     ./latency_ninja.sh -i eth0 -d 192.168.1.10 -l 100 -j 10 -x 5

+Example: To roll back previously applied network conditions, run:

+    ./latency_ninja.sh -i eth0 -r

+## Warning
+Any changes made by rollback will not persist after a reboot or network restart (yet)

 ## Troubleshooting
  - Permission Denied: Make sure you're running the script with superuser privileges.
  - Interface Error: Ensure that the provided network interface exists and is up.